MEET TOMASZ DRYBALA

 • Decline in focus and attention following early trauma

-• Elected Class President four times and School President in final year
+• Elected Class President four times and School President in the final year

 • Founded a student-run newspaper and led school-wide initiatives

-• Recognized by the school director for leadership and contribution
+• Recognised by the school director for leadership and contribution

 Secondary School – Technical Education in Technology Systems